About This Chapter

 5. Beowulf Quotes About Grendel: Examples & Analysis

-This article discusses the characteristics of Grendel, the monster in ''Beowulf'', like why he was outlawed, lives in a creepy swamp with a bunch of other creepy monsters, and hates his neighbors.
+This lesson discusses characteristics of Grendel, the monster in 'Beowulf.'
+It addresses why he was outlawed, why he lives in a creepy swamp with a bunch of other creepy monsters, and why he hates his neighbors.

 6. Beowulf Bravery Quotes: Examples & Analysis